 Of course, not as much as I’d like.
 I’d say between 6-8 hours a week.
 I don’t have a lot of time during the week so I really try to pour my weekend into creating.
 I don’t have cable, children or a clean house so that really frees up my time!

 Q4: What zaps the majority of your time?
 How can we regain some of our time?

 Social media is a big time zapper for me.
 In fact, I recently invested in a little visual timer (think an egg timer) that I set.
 When it goes off after 15 minutes, I force myself to get off my fave social media outlets.
 Blogging takes time but I am getting faster.
-Filming and editing videos for my students and my blog takes a lot of time as well but it pays off for me in the long run.
+Filming and editing videos for my students and my art education blog takes a lot of time as well but it pays off for me in the long run.
 I’ve also learned that I love creating the videos!